Anurockk/react-phone-input-custom/README.md

 ## API Details

-The component internally fetches country data using `axios` and leverages `google-libphonenumber` and `libphonenumber-js` for parsing and validation.
+The component internally fetches country data using `fetch` and leverages `google-libphonenumber` and `libphonenumber-js` for parsing and validation.

 ## License